-Edge computing—where computing devices are located on or near industrial equipment to capture their data for analyses on site or transfer to the cloud for off-site analyses—has been a fast-growing technology trend across industry.
-Despite the technology’s relatively straightforward purpose and application, many in industry still have plenty of questions about.
+Edge computing—where computing devices are located on or near industrial equipment to allow fast capture of their data for onsite or cloud analyses—has been a fast-growing trend across industry.
+Despite the technology’s relatively straightforward purpose and application, many in industry still have plenty of questions about it.

 In fact, during a survey of the Automation World readership, several respondents had questions about the best way to integrate edge computing devices with legacy automation equipment.
 To learn more about this, we connected with Josh Eastburn and Benson Hougland of Opto 22, a supplier of industrial controllers, I/O, and software, for a recent episode of the “Automation World Gets Your Questions Answered” podcast series.

-Eastburn added that, regardless of edge computing’s added advantages, ruggedness, agency approvals, and fault tolerance still matter when assessing edge computing devices for use in an industrial setting.
-And as you look at the bigger picture in industrial automation systems—with the shift in architecture moving toward greater distribution of resources and cooperation between those resources—the edge devices that enable this “need to be open because interoperability is key,” he said.
-“But they also need to be secure.
+Eastburn added that, regardless of edge computing’s added advantages, things like ruggedness, agency approvals, and fault tolerance still matter when assessing edge computing devices for use in an industrial setting.
+And as you look at the bigger picture in industrial automation systems—with the shift in architecture moving toward greater distribution of resources and cooperation between those resources—the edge devices that enable this need to be open because interoperability is key, he said, adding, “But they also need to be secure.
 And with edge devices we’re seeing a degree of security that hasn’t always been present in traditional automation equipment.”

-Hougland explained that we’re seeing these higher levels of security with edge computing technologies on the market because users “need programming and data format flexibility at the edge because they [edge computers] are built on the standard computing platforms—processor architecture or data formats—used in for the Internet of Things.”
+Hougland explained that we’re seeing these higher levels of security with edge computing technologies on the market because users need programming and data format flexibility at the edge because [edge computers] are built on the standard computing platforms—processor architecture or data formats—used in for the Internet of Things.

 Getting back to Eastburn’s earlier point about needing to view edge devices as the connection between OT and IT as the industrial networking architecture becomes more decentralized, Hougland said it helps to view the evolution of edge computing in industry similarly to how we’ve seen our use of the smartphone develop since its introduction.